2021 Bottle Hill Day in Madison, Photo credit: Judi Whiting

 Mayor Gary Ruckelshaus's successful fundraising drive allowed the town to purchase and install Madison’s landmark “Millennium Clock” as the finishing touch of the Downtown Renovation project.
 The 4-sided Seth Thomas style 1890s clock was placed at the center of town, at the north end of Waverly Place, viewable from every direction.
 Congressman Rodney Frelinghuysen presided over the dedication on Bottle Hill Day, October 5, 1998.
 A beautiful bust of President James Madison was later added to the clock plaza.

-The new 308 seat F. M. Kirby Shakespeare Theater opened on the Drew University campus.
-With Bonnie Monte at the head of the Shakespeare Theater of New Jersey, it had finally found a permanent home.
+The new 308 seat F. M. Kirby Shakespeare Theater opened after extensive renovation of Bowne Gymnasium on the Drew University campus.
+The Shakespeare Theater of New Jersey had moved to the campus in 1972.

 The first of May in Madison is a town wide beautification day with the goal of reminding residents of the shared need to maintain our downtown and public spaces.
 Organized by members of the Downtown Development Commission (DDC), the first May Day was held on May 2, 1998.
 It came to life and continues from the efforts of James E. Burnet IV, Anthony Donato, Lisa Ellis, and Mara Johnson.
 The event continues to be held on the first Saturday in May.
 Over 250 volunteers spend their mornings cleaning up the downtown on the first Saturday of May to this day.